RuthDooley/Algorithms/README.md

-# Ruth Dooley 19300753 (comp20290-algorithms-2021)
+# Introduction

-The contents of this github file is that of the COMP20290 Algorithmsd module prctical and assignments.
-The individual breakdown and description of the assignments can be found below
+The contents of this github file is that of the 2nd Year "Algorithms" (COMP20290) module practical development and assignments.
+The individual breakdown and description of the assignments can be found below.

+# Development
 Practical Number | Practical Source | Description | Write Up
 ---------------- | ---------------- | ----------- | --------
 1 | [Algorithm Analysis](https://github.com/CompAlgorithms/algorithms20290-2021-repository-RuthDooley/tree/main/wk2-algorithm-analysis)| ThreeSumA and ThreeSumB are both methods that find if a trio of numbers in a given array sums to a given integer.
 The performance of each algorithm was calculated and is compared in the write up. | [Algorithm Analysis Write Up](https://github.com/CompAlgorithms/algorithms20290-2021-repository-RuthDooley/blob/main/wk2-algorithm-analysis/Algorithms%20-%20Practical%201%20Answers.pdf)